 - Precipitation or age hardening – This step exposes the material to lower temperatures (relative to the solution annealing phase) to form precipitates, which markedly increase the strength of the material.

-Please contact us for more information on heat treating beryllium copper.
+Please contact us for more information on our current beryllium copper prices.

 Ready to Get Started?